 Our news and updates section is your go-to source for the latest happenings, announcements and stories about Energy Alberta.
 Explore how we’re working to transform energy production in the province.

-This September, Energy Alberta hosted four engagement sessions in Peace River, Weberville, Grimshaw and Manning, bringing together more than 240 participants to discuss the proposed Peace River Nuclear Power Project.
+This September, Energy Alberta met with communities across the Peace Region, hosting four engagement sessions in Peace River, Weberville, Grimshaw and Manning.

 Subscribe to receive Project updates.